faonbr/ngrok-partner-integrations/auth0-ngrok-sso/integration/installation_guide - OIDC.md

 ### **Option 1**: ngrok CLI

-**Note:** For this tutorial, we assume you have an app running locally (i.e., on `localhost:3000`) with the ngrok client installed.
+**Note:** For this tutorial, we assume you have an app running locally (i.e. on `localhost:3000`) with the ngrok client installed.

 1. Launch a terminal

 1. Enter the following command to launch an ngrok tunnel with Auth0 SSO:
     ```bash
     ngrok http 3000 --oidc=AUTH0_OAUTH_URL \
-    --oidc-client-id=Auth0_CLIENT_ID \
+    --oidc-client-id=AUTH0_CLIENT_ID \
-    --oidc-client-secret=Auth0_CLIENT_SECRET \
+    --oidc-client-secret=AUTH0_CLIENT_SECRET \
     ```
     **Note**: Replace the following with values:
-    - Auth0_OAUTH_URL: The domain value you copied from Auth0, in the form of an URL (i.e. `https://dev-abcd1234.us.auth0.com/`).
+    - AUTH0_OAUTH_URL: The domain value you copied from Auth0, in the form of an URL (i.e. `https://dev-abcd1234.us.auth0.com/`).
-    - Auth0_CLIENT_ID: The client id you copied from Auth0.
+    - AUTH0_CLIENT_ID: The client id you copied from Auth0.
-    - Auth0_CLIENT_SECRET: The client secret you copied from Auth0.
+    - AUTH0_CLIENT_SECRET: The client secret you copied from Auth0.

     Alternatively, add the `--domain YOUR_DOMAIN` argument to get your custom URL, replacing `YOUR_DOMAIN` with your URL of preference.